I/O and Run Specifications

 • name string: Name of the package to be installed.

-• package_manager string (optional, default "apt"): The package manager used to install this package; valid options are "apt", "pip3", "pip", "gem", "cpan", "cran", and "git"
+• package_manager string (optional, default apt): The package manager used to install this package.
+Valid options are apt, pip3, pip, gem, cpan, cran, and git

-• version string (optional): Version of the package to be installed; unsupported when package_manager is "git"
+• version string (optional): Version of the package to be installed.
+Unsupported when package_manager is "git"

-• stages array of strings (optional, default all stages): List of the entry points of the executable for which the package should be installed; use "main" for the initial entry point, or the function name run in /job/new for a subjob
+• stages array of strings (optional, default all stages): List of the entry points of the executable for which the package should be installed.
+Use "main" for the initial entry point, or the function name run in /job/new for a subjob

 • headJobOnDemand boolean (optional, default null) If true then the master jobs run from this executable will be allocated to an on-demand instance, regardless of its scheduling priority.
-All of its descendent jobs (if any) inherit its scheduling priority, and their instance allocations are independent from this option.
+All its descendent jobs (if any) inherit its scheduling priority, and their instance allocations are independent from this option.
 This can be overridden via an input to app-xxxx/run or applet-xxxx/run or job/new.

 • inheritParentRestartOnPolicy boolean (optional, if not set, value will default to false) If set to true, an app-xxxx/new or applet-xxxx/new job from a parent job will inherit its parents selected excutionPolicy.restartOn value at runtime.
-If set to false, the job will retain its policy that was set at build time.
-However, if this flag is set to false, this will not stop a parent execution such as an analysis from overriding the job's restartOn policy.
+If set to false, the job will keep its policy that was set at build time.
+However, if this flag is set to false, this will not stop a parent execution, such as an analysis from overriding the job's restartOn policy.

 These fields are only returned in the responses of /app-xxxx[/yyyy]/describe and /applet-xxxx/describe.
 They should not be specified as input to /applet/new: